SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 2022 (After Furling, Below) - After years of trying to get together, my photographer friend returned for our "dance on the water" to capture this post furling photo for a comparison.
 It shows the improvement from a wrinkled sail with hanks above to a smooth sail with furling below.
 Its difficult to believe this is the same sail.
 There is barely 50 pounds pull on the jib halyard and the backstay tensioner is tight.
 I'm sailing at just over 6 knots and the wind was absolutely perfect that day with flat water.
 By the way, the genoa is just as smooth at 2 knots, but sailing at 6+ knots is way more fun.
 (Thanks Dave J).

-BLACK SAILS- Just in case you are looking for a completely different look, have you considered black sails?
-This suit was made by Letch & McBride in BC, Canada.
-Tim Woods
+BLACK SAILS- Just in case you're looking for a completely different look, have you considered black sails?
+Very striking.
+This suit was made by Leitch & McBride in Sydney, BC, Canada.
+Tim & Kathy Woods

 Return to Tech Tip Index. . . . . . . . . . . . . . .
 Have a Question?